Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence

 After establishing Eq.
 (30), we can introduce complementary projectors $P$ and $Q:=1-P$ to define the relevant physical quantities, $q_P:=Pq$ and $q_Q:=Qq$, for subsystems interacting each other, e.g., multiple components, domains, and scales.
 Then $A_P=A[q_P]$ and $B_Q=B[q_Q]$ are chosen to quantify a specific spatio-temporal response to the perturbation, e.g., non-zonal to zonal fields shown in the next section.

-\subsection{3.3 Scaling of OTOC for zonal-mode response to non-zonal perturbation}
+\subsection{Scaling of OTOC for zonal-mode response to non-zonal perturbation}

 We now clarify the physical meaning of the classical-limit OTOC for two turbulent fields (zonal and non-zonal modes) in the H-M turbulence.
-The goal is to estimate the classical-limit OTOC in Eq.
-(30) as the quadratic intrinsic response of a large-scale zonal mode at time $t$ to an initially imposed fine-scale non-zonal perturbation at time $t_0$, where the time-lag scaling of $\Delta t:=t-t_0$ is investigated.
+The goal is to obtain an analytic expression of the classical-limit OTOC in Eq.
+(30) as the quadratic intrinsic response of a large-scale zonal mode at time $t$ to an initially imposed fine-scale non-zonal perturbation at time $t_0$.
+Then, the asymptotic scalings with respect to the time lag $\Delta t:=t-t_0$ in short-time and long-time limits are evaluated under several approximations.
 Note that we consider $t_0$ as a specific time in the fully-developed turbulence state, not the initial quiescent state.

 Let $P$ be the zonal projection as the $y$-average,

 and $Q:=1-P$ denotes the non-zonal projection.
 The system size in the $y$-direction is described by $L_y$.
 The fields are then decomposed into the sum of zonal modes and non-zonal modes, i.e., $f=\bar{f}+\tilde{f}$, $\bar{f}:=Pf$, $\tilde{f}:=Qf$.
 Since the background gradient term $\beta x$ appears in $\bar{q}$, the non-zonal potential vorticity is simply written as $\tilde{q}=(1-\nabla_{\perp}^2)\,\tilde{\phi}$ because of $Q[\beta x]=0$.